Estimating the size and distribution of networked populations with snowball sampling: Discussion

 \section{Discussion}

-In this study we present a new strategy based on Bernoulli sampling, the stochastic block model, and Bayesian data augmentation.
-We explore the procedure via a simulation study based on a population at risk for HIV/AIDS, and demonstrate that our inference strategy results in efficient estimates of population attributes like the population size and those related to the topology of the network.
-Developments using the same approach with more elaborate designs would be useful for more complex and practical situations.
+In this paper we present a new strategy based on the multi-wave snowball sampling design, generalized stochastic block model, and Bayesian data augmentation procedure.
+We explore the procedure via simulation studies based on an empirical and several simulated populations, and demonstrate that our inference strategy has the potential to result in statistically efficient estimators for population attributes.